The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 1. La Docena

-A very trendy Mexican gourmet restaurant specializing in Sea Food.
-People are raving about their Oysters for which the place is actually famous.
+A very trendy Mexican gourmet restaurant specializing in seafood.
+People are raving about their Oysters, for which the place is actually famous.

 They have other restaurants in Polanco Mexico City, Puerto Vallarta and Guadalajara.

-Address – Frontera 31, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, Mexico – Google Map
+Address – Frontera 31, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, México – Google Map

 2. Esquina Comun